Kotlin/kotlinx.coroutines/integration/README.md

 ## Contributing

-Follow the following simple guidelines when contributing integration with your favorite library:
+Follow the following simple guidelines when contributing an integration with your favorite library:

 * Keep it simple and general.
-Ideally it should fit into a single file.
-If it does not fit, then consider a separate GitHub project to host this integration.
+Ideally, it should fit into a single file.
+  If it does not fit, consider a separate GitHub project for hosting this integration.
 * Follow the example of other modules.
-  Cut-and-paste [kotlinx-coroutines-guava](kotlinx-coroutines-guava) module as a template.
+  Copy-and-paste [kotlinx-coroutines-guava](kotlinx-coroutines-guava) module as a template.
-* Write tests and documentation, include top-level `README.md` with short overview and example.
+* Write tests and documentation, include a top-level `README.md` with a short overview and an example.
 * Reference the new module from all the places:
   * List of modules in this document.
-  * List of modules in top-level [`settings.gradle`](../settings.gradle).
+  * List of modules in the top-level [`settings.gradle`](../settings.gradle).
-  * List of modules at the root of documentation site in [`site/docs/index.md`](../site/docs/index.md).
   * List of integrations in the root [README.md](../README.md).
-* Update links to documentation website as explained [here](../knit/README.md#usage).
-* Squash your contribution to a single commit and create pull request to `develop` branch.
+* Create a pull request to the `develop` branch.